Klingebeil/homepage/wiki/Better Work/06-understanding-culture.md

 > Aware of existing journalistic norms and practices, though many were not trained in professional journalism, the intrapreneurs reflected on how newsbots failed.
 Too often they were not in sync with traditional news formats (which made it difficult for reporters follow up on stories and develop sustained conversations using newsbots) or with news delivery (which relegated newsbots to the status of ‘add-ons’ rather than vital tools that could enhance efforts to target or broaden audiences in a more consistent and concerted fashion). **Therefore, newsbots did not match traditional news styles or means of distribution, nor were they adequately timed to match those moments of the day when newsbot users might be more likely to engage in a back-and-forth dialog with the technology.**

-- To sum up: there is a broad cultural gap between innovation teams and newsrooms and the management above both.
-This gap can lead to miscalculations and misunderstandings from both sides which in turn can doom certain projects.
+- To sum up: there is a broad cultural gap between innovation teams and newsrooms and the management of both.
+This gap can lead to miscalculations and misunderstandings from both sides which in turn can doom projects.
 - Innovation teams need to be aware of this cultural gap and need to do their homework and be more willing to throw away an idea if it does not fit.
-It‘s once again the gap between a „good idea“ and a „successful idea“.
+It‘s once again the difference between a **good idea** and a potentially **successful idea**.

 ----